Keep Your Dog Safe At Halloween

 - Avoid masks, which not only will make them nervous, but can block their vision.

-- Make sure costumes don’t restrict your dog’s movements or breathing.
+- Make sure costumes don’t restrict your dog’s movements or breathing, or his ability to go to the bathroom, eat, or get a drink.

-- Have some of your dog’s favorite treats on hand, they’re good for him, and could come in handy if one of his friends comes trick or treating to your home.
+- Have some of your dog’s favorite treats on hand, as opposed to candy, they’re good for him, and could come in handy if one of his friends comes trick or treating to your home.